Error Handling

 Attempt until success

-It’s possible to reattempt a processor for a particular message until it is successful with a retry processor:
+To process a particular message until it is successful, try using a retry processor:

 pipeline: